Air quality monitoring

 - Avoid using your car for short trips (under 2 miles) - short trips are very polluting as modern engines need to reach a very high temperature to work efficiently; on short trips it won’t reach that temperature

-- Switch it off – don’t leave your car engine idling if you are stationary e.g. waiting to pick someone up, in a traffic jam or waiting at level crossings
+- Switch it off – don’t leave your car engine idling if you are stationary, for example waiting to pick someone up, in a traffic jam or waiting at level crossings

-- When driving, use techniques that help you use less fuel, like driving more slowly and smoothly.
-Like switching your engine off when stationary, this will not only reduce your emissions of air pollution but will save fuel and therefore money too
+- When driving, use techniques that help you use less fuel, like driving more slowly and smoothly - and switching your engine off when stationary, this will not only reduce your emissions of air pollution but will save fuel and therefore money, too

 - Consider making your next vehicle an electric vehicle

-- Consider working at home where possible – the first Covid-19 lockdown showed widespread improvements in the air quality as the amount people travelled reduced
+- Consider working at home where possible (the first lockdown showed widespread improvements in air quality, as the amount that people travelled reduced)

 - Use less energy at home – consider a smart meter to monitor usage